-Sponsor-a-Blanket.
+Make a Donation.
 You can make a donation by sending a check or by credit card on our website.
-A gift can be as modest as $10 to sponsor one blanket, a one-time gift of any amount, or a recurring donation.
-Click here to visit our Donate page.
+A gift can be as modest as $20 to sponsor one blanket, a one-time gift of any amount, or a recurring donation.
+Donate here.
 These blankets will get into the hands of our senior generation in assisted living facilities or a disabled adult at an adult day care.

 Coins for Kids in Care Bags.
 An easy way to make a big difference is our Coins for Kids in Care bags.
-We provide a zip-top bag like the one pictured where you, your children, social group, co-workers or classmates can collect spare change that you can donate to MVOB.
+We offer zip-top bags like the one pictured for just $.15 each.
+You, your children, social group, co-workers or classmates can collect spare change that you can donate to MVOB.
+Purchase bags here

 Give While You Shop Kroger Community Rewards.
 You can earn donations for My Very Own Blanket just by shopping at Kroger using your Plus Card.
 Learn how to enroll here.
 MVOB account number: CG546.